xade93/bruh/README.md

 cp -r artifacts frontend/src/                          # Copy compiled contract ABIs into frontend (react.js forbids accessing file outside root scope)
 ```

-Capture the test account addresses & private keys, and paste them into frontend:
+**Capture the test account addresses & private keys, and paste them into `frontend/src/AuctionVars.tsx`:**
 ![image](https://github.com/xade93/bruh/assets/24752033/f839f002-03e9-40a6-9757-6311e4be5259)
+This is the result of `npx hardhat node`, and it goes into `Acc0Addr`.
 ![image](https://github.com/xade93/bruh/assets/24752033/ad9e4aa6-307e-4e25-a600-6f14393a9669)
+This is the output of `npx hardhat node` after executing `npx hardhat run scripts/deploy.ts --network localhost`, and it goes into `TokenAddr` and `AuctionAddr`.

-Run the frontend application
+**Run the frontend application**
 ```shell
 cd frontend
 npm install  # Install frontend app dependencies